JasZal/dyno/README.md

 cd differentially_private_functional_encryption
 ```

+## Run Code
-now you can run the source code of the experiment by typing ```go run .``` in one of the two folders from the artifact (see below in subsection Experiments).
+now you can run the source code of the experiment by starting the run.sh script.
+This will start the benchmarking and log_reg evaluation and will store all results in the folder "results".
+Expected runtime depends highly on the system and the number of cores.